krevanth/ZAP/README.md

 #### 5.4.
 Running Provded Tests

-If your site does not have Verilator >= 4.x installed, you should use docker.
+If your site does not provide Verilator >= 4.x, you should use docker.
 Assuming you are part of docker group, simply do:

 ```bash
 make -f docker.mk